opensupplyhub/open-apparel-registry/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] CI passes after rebase
 - [ ] CHANGELOG.md updated with summary of features or fixes, following [Keep a Changelog](https://keepachangelog.com/en/1.0.0/) guidelines
 - [ ] This PR is targeted at the correct branch (`develop` vs. `ogr/develop`)
-- [ ] If this PR applies to both OAR and OGR a companion PR has been created
+- [ ] If this PR applies to both OAR and OS Hub a companion PR has been created